ComposioHQ/composio/python/swe/agent/README.md

 ## Overview

-The Composio SWEBench-Agent-v1 is a cutting-edge open-source software engineering assistant that achieves state-of-the-art accuracy on the SWE Bench.
+The Composio SWEBench-Agent-v1 is a cutting-edge open-source software engineering assistant that achieves OSS state-of-the-art accuracy on the SWE Bench.
 This agent is built using [Composio's SWEKit framework](https://docs.composio.dev/swekit/introduction), which allows for the creation of various specialized software engineering agents.
 SWEKit, integrated with the Langgraph agentic platform, provides a powerful and flexible foundation for developing task-specific software engineering assistants.

 ## Key Components